Hamish J Hollis-Hill MISM holds a Master of Arts degree in music, an LRSM in clarinet performance as well as an ALCM in music composition.

 Chopin and the Development of Early Romantic Ideals

-Looking in depth to how Chopin contributed to the development of romantic era piano music, we will analyse No. 15 Op.
+Looking in-depth into how Chopin contributed to the development of romantic era piano music, we will analyse No. 15 Op.
 28 ‘Raindrop’ Prelude in Db.
 This piece was composed alongside 23 other preludes while Chopin was recovering from an illness in a monastery.
 A free piano score to this piece can be found in the Petrucci Music library website (IMSLP).
 This score is free from copyright restrictions.

 The idea of the ‘raindrop theme’ was taken from the dripping water of caves close by to Chopin’s residence, where he would often stroll around.
-As we can see from bar one, the raindrop imagery starts in the left hand accompaniment, as a dominant pedal in repetitive quavers (8th notes) on Ab.
+As we can see from bar one, the raindrop imagery starts in the left-hand accompaniment, as a dominant pedal in repetitive quavers (eighth notes) on Ab.
 This motif continues throughout the piece in nearly every bar until the final chord, highlighting the similarity of the rhythm to that of raindrops.
-This motif is known as a dominant pedal because of two reasons:
+This motif is known as a dominant pedal for two reasons:

 - the Ab played in the left hand stays the same despite a chordal change from the tonic to the dominant seventh and back.
 As such, this is known as a pedal because the same note is used consecutively in two different chords.

 Along with the use of imagery, innovative romantic style techniques can be seen in the melodic line, where a single melody is played continuously for eight bars in a single phrase.
 This is a new idea for the time, as classical composers such as Mozart used shorter melodic phrases in the form of three, four or five bars which used a second complementary phrase to complete the melody.
 Instead of breaking the melody into sections, Chopin writes a lyrical line that flows without breaks into a perfect cadence.

 Read More From Spinditty